Cartoon Network (India): 2020s

 The channel premiered Dragon Ball Z Kai on 16 April 2023 in five languages including Hindi, Tamil, Telugu, Kannada and Malayalam.

 From 23 April 2023, the channel began airing Dragon Ball movies on Sundays in the form of Dragon Ball Z Blockbuster, starting with Dragon Ball Z: Cooler's Revenge in five languages including Hindi, Tamil, Telugu, Kannada and Malayalam.
 And premiered Dragon Ball Z Kai: The Final Chapters in August 2023.

 In August 2023, Cartoon Network announced that it would air the popular shōnen anime My Hero Academia on the channel.
 The channel premiered the series on 10 September 2023 in five languages including Hindi, Tamil, Telugu, Kannada and Malayalam.

 On 16 September 2023, on the occasion of the 84th Batman Day, the channel aired Batman: The Animated Series at 6:30PM (Indian Standard Time).

 In October 2023, the channel premiered Ben 10-Generator Rex: Heroes United for the first time in the form of Ben 10.10.10 Special on 10 October.
 And on 21 October 2023, the channel along with its sister channel Pogo premiered first ever localized version of Tom and Jerry animated by two Animation Studios based in India and Singapore.

 The channel premiered the My Hero Academia movies on 3 December 2023 in the form of My Hero Academia Blockbuster.

 In January 2024, the "Big Block Anime" (a programming block) was introduced on 21 January, featuring a lineup primarily consisting of anime animations such as Dragon Ball Super, Dragon Ball Z Kai, and My Hero Academia.
 Additionally, the channel premiered We Baby Bears on 29 January.

 On 5 May 2024, the channel premiered One Piece.

 The channel premiered Dragon Ball Z: Bardock – The Father of Goku on 1 September 2024, and Dragon Ball on 1 October 2024.

 In October 2024, the channel announced that it will be bringing Dragon Ball Z's eighteenth animated feature film, Dragon Ball Z: Battle of Gods, to India.

 Cartoon Network reintroduced One Piece to Indian audiences after 18 years, beginning with Season 1.
 This time, the channel aired the original Japanese version of the series, instead of the 4Kids adaptation that had previously been broadcast in 2006.
 Due to this shift to the Japanese version, the series had been redubbed in Hindi, Tamil, Telugu as well as receiving new dubbed versions in Kannada, and Malayalam to cater to a linguistically diverse audience across India.
 The premiere was scheduled for Sunday, December 8, 2024, at 1 PM IST.

 In December 2024, the channel announced that it would air One Pieces first non-canon film, One Piece: The Movie, on 5 January 2025 in India.

 During the same period, the channel announced that it would air Bionic Max on 23 December.

+On December 22, 2025, the channel received an audio track in the Marathi language, aimed at Marathi-speaking audiences, via JioTV.